rohrerj/scion/doc/dev/design/FABRID.rst

 ---------------------------

-Instead of just having a single FABRID HBH option, we decided to move the packet ID and packet timestamp to another HBH option, the so called Identifier option, because this might also be useful for other HBH extensions and not just for FABRID (e.g., it would allow to port EPIC-HP from a path type to a HBH extension).
+Instead of just having a single FABRID HBH option, we decided to move the packet ID and packet timestamp to another HBH option, the so called Packet Identifier Option, because this might also be useful for other HBH extensions and not just for FABRID (e.g., it would allow to port EPIC-HP from a path type to a HBH extension).
-Since FABRID still requires the packetID and packet timestamp, providing the Identifier option became mandatory for FABRID packets.
+Since FABRID still requires the packetID and packet timestamp, providing the Packet Identifier Option became mandatory for FABRID packets.
-The cost of moving the Identifier to a separate HBH extension is 4 bytes, where 2 bytes are used for the HBH option type and length fields and 2 bytes for padding to have the FABRID HBH extension 4 bytes alligned.
+The cost of moving the Packet Identifier to a separate HBH extension is 4 bytes, where 2 bytes are used for the HBH option type and length fields and 2 bytes for padding to have the FABRID HBH extension 4 bytes alligned.

 Length of PacketID and PacketTimestamp for the Identifier HBH option